Peter Halley

 In 1981, Halley started to use fluorescent Day Glo paint, the eerie glow of which mimicked the light of the recently introduced LED screen, and Roll-a-Tex, a powdered paint additive used to create the “popcorn” textured interior wall treatments that were ubiquitous in newly built suburban condos of the time.
 Halley’s formal experimentation through the decade was driven by a tension between his use of purist geometric form and his embrace of these commercial materials.

-Halley came to prominence as an artist in the mid-1980s, as part of the generation of Neo-Conceptualist artists that first exhibited in New York’s East Village that included Jeff Koons, Haim Steinbach, Meyer Vaisman and Ashley Bickerton.
-These artists became identified more broadly as Neo-Geo and Neo-Conceptualist.
-Neo-conceptualists used irony and pastiche to subvert and comment on structural issues of the time; they drew from Conceptual Art to create paintings and sculptures that operated as a set of pictorial signs referencing artists and moments in postwar art history.
+Halley rose to prominence as an artist in the mid-1980s, alongside a group of Neo-Conceptualist artists who initially exhibited in New York’s East Village.
+This group included influential figures such as Jeff Koons, Haim Steinbach, Meyer Vaisman, and Ashley Bickerton.
+Collectively, they became known as Neo-Geo and Neo-Conceptualist artists.
+As part of this movement, Halley and his contemporaries utilized irony and pastiche to subvert and comment on the prevailing structural issues of the time.
+Drawing inspiration from Conceptual Art, they created paintings and sculptures that functioned as a collection of visual symbols, referencing artists and significant moments in postwar art history.

-In the 1990s, Halley started to produce site-specific installations for museums, galleries and public spaces that interact with the surrounding architecture.
-His installations mix imagery and media such as painting, fiberglass relief sculpture, wall-size flowcharts and digitally generated wallpaper.
+In the 1990s, Peter Halley started producing site-specific installations for museums, galleries, and public spaces that actively engage with the surrounding architecture.
+His installations incorporate various forms of imagery and media, including painting, fiberglass relief sculpture, wall-size flowcharts, and digitally generated wallpaper.

-Halley’s philosophy is the basis for the Neo-conceptualist (Neo-Geo) movement.
-His works are a critical analysis of the mechanization and commercialization of the modern world.
-Seeing the metaphor of our society, Halley describes the social landscape, human isolation and connectivity in the artist’s works.
-Simple diagram structures in his paintings become a means of dramatizing political and social life.
+Halley’s artistic philosophy serves as the foundation for the Neo-conceptualist (Neo-Geo) movement.
+Through his works, he offers a critical examination of the mechanization and commercialization of the modern world.
+By employing metaphorical representations of society, Halley explores themes such as the social landscape, human isolation, and connectivity.
+The seemingly simplistic diagram structures within his paintings serve as a vehicle for dramatizing political and social aspects of life.

-Alongside the development of his visual language, Halley also began to write essays on art and culture in 1981.
-A collection of his essays, “Peter Halley: Collected Essays 1981-1987,” was published by Galerie Bruno Bischofberger in 1988.
+In addition to his visual artistic endeavors, Halley works on essays on art and culture in 1981.
+This diversification of his creative output allowed him to articulate his ideas beyond visual representations.
+A collection of his essays titled “Peter Halley: Collected Essays 1981-1987” was published by Galerie Bruno Bischofberger in 1988, further establishing Halley as a significant voice in the art world.

 In 1996, Halley and curator and writer Bob Nickas co-founded Index, a magazine inspired by Andy Warhol’s Interview that featured interviews with people in various creative fields.